Skip to main content

 H. If leave qualifies as both leave to care for a covered servicemember with a serious injury or illness and leave to care for a qualifying family member with a serious health condition, the leave must be designated as leave to care for a covered servicemember.

 I. For the period of the family and medical leave that is without pay, the employee may continue insurance benefits and will receive the premium sharing from the State or the University toward the cost of health insurance.
-The employee is responsible for paying that part of his/her insurance cost that would otherwise be deducted from the employee's paycheck.
+The employee is responsible for paying that part of their insurance cost that would otherwise be deducted from the employee's paycheck.

 J. Family and medical leave is not considered a break in continuity of employment.
 However, when an employee who has at least two years of lifetime service credit with the State of Texas on the first workday of the month is on family and medical leave without pay, that month is not counted when computing total state service for purposes related to longevity pay or to the rate of accrual of vacation leave.
 An employee also does not accrue vacation or sick leave for a full calendar month during which the employee is on leave without pay.